maggietsou05/maggietsou05/README.md

 I'm a strategic thinker and creative problem-solver passionate about transforming complex data into clear, actionable insights that drive real-world impact.

 With a background in innovation, sustainability, and consumer research, I’ve worked across startups and global brands, leading projects that blend data analytics, strategy, and digital tools.
-I am currently a Venture Director at Enactus EUR, a startup incubator.

 Outside of data, I’m always planning my next backpacking adventure and love capturing everyday moments through photography and design.
 💌 Contact me: [maggietsou5@gmail.com](mailto:maggietsou5@gmail.com)